hsf-training/hsf-training-cpp-webpage/bin/boilerplate/CONTRIBUTING.md

 If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
 To manage changes, we follow [GitHub flow][github-flow].
-Each lesson has two maintainers who review issues and pull requests or encourage others to do so.
+Each lesson has at least two maintainers who review issues and pull requests or encourage others to do so.
 The maintainers are community volunteers and have final say over what gets merged into the lesson.
 To use the web interface for contributing to a lesson: